-You can then make adjustments using a lightness slider and three color sliders.
+Under either operating system, you will then be able to make adjustments using a lightness slider and three color sliders.

 - The lightness slider simply makes the whole print lighter or darker. - The color sliders can be used to fade or emphasize each of the primary colors in the print.
 The primary colors may be red, green and blue; or cyan, magenta and yellow; depending on the color model used in the image.